EtomicCheese/Ultimate-Resourcepack-Docs/index.md

-### Welcome to the Ultimate Resourcepack Documentation!
+# Welcome to the Ultimate Resourcepack Documentation

 On this page you will be able to navigate through the index of the entire page.